-4.1.5 Housing for Persons with Disabilities
+4.1.6 Housing for Persons with Disabilities

-W. Land Use Controls
+H. Land Use Controls

 The City of Salinas allows, by-right, residential care facilities for six or fewer persons in any residential zoning district and in the NE, NG-1, NG-2 and A zoning districts.
 Group care facilities for seven or more persons are permitted subject to a Conditional Use Permit in any residential, mixed-use and New Urbanism zoning districts, in commercial zoning districts, as well as agricultural zoning districts.
+Conditional Use Permits are approved administratively, but subject to appeal and subsequent review and approval by the Planning Commission City Council

-X. Reasonable Accommodation
+I. Reasonable Accommodation

 Building and development standards may constrain the ability of persons with disabilities to live in housing units that are suited to their needs.
-Currently, the City considers requests for reasonable accommodation when requests are made, without a formal application and approval process.
 The City developed a formal reasonable accommodation ordinance in 2015 (Ord.
-No. 2561) which is included in Chapter 17 of the City Code:
+No. 2561) which is included in Chapter 17 of the City Code.